mohammadaun1215/CricketClubManagementSystem/Extras/readme.txt

-Extract dists/fonts/plugins/upload/vendor to root folder (these zip files contains style sheets and other plugins)
+Extract dists/fonts/plugins/upload/vendor to root folder

+Note: These zip files contains style sheets and other plugins